amirsharapov/model-connect/README.md

         )
 ```

+Done!

+And just like that, you've created CRUD API that exposes several endpoints for your `User` resource.
+Normally, writing the DTOs, and the duplicate models (Pydantic, ORMs, etc.) would have taken hundreds of lines of code.
+But with ModelConnect, you're given functions that auto generate this functionality for you.

+NOTE: Notice how ModelConnect does not assume the database or the API framework you are using.
+This is done purposely to allow you to swap out the database or API framework at any time.
+In the case you wanted to remove the boilerplate code even further,
+you can create your own functions that wraps a series of ModelConnect functions for you.

 # Library Support

 API Frameworks:

 - FastAPI
 - Flask *(Coming Soon)*
 - Django *(Coming Soon)*

 Database Libraries:

 - Psycopg2
 - SQLAlchemy *(Coming Soon)*
 - PyMongo *(Coming Soon)*
 - PyMySQL *(Coming Soon)*

 Validation Libraries:

 - Pydantic *(Coming Soon)*
 - Marshmallow *(Coming Soon)*

 Serialization

 - JSON *(Coming Soon)*
 - YAML *(Coming Soon)*